-I’ve seen enough of it at the gym to know that ‘rapping’ is chants rhymed verse to a strong 4/4 beat, and that the attitude is distinctly anti-establishment.
-There’s Gangsta Rap, there’s West Coast rap, but there’s apparently no Republican rap – unless I missed something by Pat Boone.
+I’ve heard enough of it at the gym to know that ‘rapping’ is rhymed verse to chanted a strong 4/4 beat and the attitude is distinctly anti-establishment.
+There’s Gangsta Rap, there’s West Coast rap, but there’s apparently no Trumpian rap – unless I missed something by Pat Boone.

 The origins of rap have been attributed to everything from Pigmeat Markam’s ‘Here Come the Judge’ (1968, Chess Records) to the opening scene of “Music Man” (1962) to Glenn Miller’s ‘The Lady’s in Love with You’ (1939), not to mention Woody Guthrie’s talking blues, Gilbert & Sullivan and the Beat Poets.